RCMP: Suspicious structural blaze east of Sicamous could have ignited wildfire - BC Local News

 Sgt.
 Murray McNeil said Malakwa and Sicamous firefighters arrived on scene and quickly extinguished the blaze, which was threatening to ignite a nearby stand of mature cedar trees and underlying tall grass.

-Investigating officers determined the RV’s owner, a 49-year-old man, had been at the property behaving erratically before the fire.
-Officers located the man nearby on Cambie Solsqua Road.
-McNeil said the man was apprehended under the Mental Health Act and taken to Shuswap Lake General Hospital where he was held for observation.
+Investigating officers determined the RV’s owner had been at the property behaving erratically before the fire.
+Officers located the owner nearby on Cambie Solsqua Road.
+McNeil said the owner was apprehended under the Mental Health Act and taken to Shuswap Lake General Hospital where he was held for observation.

 “Police have deemed the cause of the fire to be suspicious in nature and continue to investigate,” said McNeil, adding no people were injured.